0XMohomiester/0XMohomiester.github.io/_posts/2024-12-20-PHP-unserialize-pop-chain.md

 tags: [CHALLENGES, CTF]
 ---
 ## Introduction
-[PHP - Unserialize Pop Chain](https://www.root-me.org/en/Challenges/Web-Server/PHP-Unserialize-Pop-Chain)  is a very nice web challenge designed to understand the concept of **magic method chaining** in the deserialization process.
+[PHP - Unserialize Pop Chain](https://www.root-me.org/en/Challenges/Web-Server/PHP-Unserialize-Pop-Chain)  is a very nice web challenge designed to understand the concept of **php pop chaining** in the deserialization process.

 As we know that [serialization](https://hazelcast.com/foundations/distributed-computing/serialization/) is the process of converting a data object or a combination of code into a series of bytes, preserving the object's state in an easily transmittable form.
 Deserialization is the reverse operation of serialization.